davidfowl/NetStandard/README.md

 ## Packages

 Everything is represented as packages.
 The biggest benefit to this is that it no longer requires an installed SDK or Visual Studio to compile for a specific target framework.
+This is also beneficial for cross platform builds since the only thing you need is the .NET CLI tool chain.

 ## Tools of the trade
 - [Visual Studio 2015 Update 2](https://www.visualstudio.com/en-us/news/vs2015-update2-vs.aspx)